fluencelabs/docs/docs/build-mvm/overview/fluence_functions.md

 ```
 Figure 1: Stylized Fluence Cloudless Development And Deployment Flow

-Prior to being able to submit your Deployment, you need to acquire tokens `<compute tokens, USDC tokens>` from one of the (Fiat) gateway providers. `<Compute, USDC>` tokens are escrowed according to each Deployment and used to periodically compensate capacity providers for executing your Cloudless Functions commensurate with the execution loads, i.e., CPU and memory model, length of execution, data payload, etc.
+Prior to being able to submit your Deployment, you need to acquire **FLT** and **USDC** tokens from one of the (Fiat) gateway providers. **USDC** tokens are escrowed according to each Deployment and used to periodically compensate capacity providers with valid proofs attesting to the correct execution of your Cloudless Functions commensurate with the execution loads, i.e., CPU and memory model, length of execution, data payload, etc.

+Of course, for development on a testnets, you are able to request testnet tokens, **tFLT** and **tUSDC**, free of charge and in sufficient quantities to support your development efforts.

 :::info
 For the purpose of launching the Fluence mainnet, billing follows an epoch rather than execution-based model also known as a subscription model.
 That is, you are billed for having a provider host your Deployments for some period of time regardless of the number of executions or loads.
 This is a temporary constraint.
 :::

-An integral part of the Fluence Lambda developer experience is the Fluence CLI, which supports all development and deployment aspects of a Fluence Lambda application.
+An integral part of the Fluence Cloudless Function developer experience is the [Fluence CLI](../setting-up/installing_cli.md), which supports all development and deployment aspects necessary to create and manage your Cloudless App.

 ## Comparative Positioning

-From a capabilities and development perspective, Fluence Cloudless Function is very similar to other serverless solutions such as [AWS Lambda](https://aws.amazon.com/lambda/), [Azure Functions](https://azure.microsoft.com/en-us/products/functions) and [Google Cloud Functions](https://cloud.google.com/serverless).
-Unlike these centralized serverless cloud providers, Fluence Cloudless Function leverages the power and portability of Wasm to provide a high-performance compute runtime hosted and executed across a customizable, high-availability capacity mesh, thereby eliminating single points of failure, access controls, high exit barriers and excessive rent seeking.
+From a capabilities and development perspective, Cloudless Function is very similar to other serverless solutions such as [AWS Lambda](https://aws.amazon.com/lambda/), [Azure Functions](https://azure.microsoft.com/en-us/products/functions) and [Google Cloud Functions](https://cloud.google.com/serverless).
+Unlike centralized serverless cloud providers, Fluence Cloudless Function leverages the power and portability of Wasm to provide a high-performance compute runtime hosted and executed across a customizable, high-availability capacity mesh, thereby eliminating single points of failure, access controls, high exit barriers and excessive rent seeking.
 See Table 1.

 Table 1: High Level Serverless Provider Comparison